LongMeadowEU/LMEU/OurService.md

 permalink: /services/
 ---

-We offer a full suite of support services to ensure that you remain GDPR compliant.
+Long Meadow offers a full suite of support services to ensure that you remain GDPR compliant.
 Click on the links below for more details.

 * [Audit Your Processes for GDPR Compliance](../services/audit)
 * [Ongoing GDPR Support](../services/ongoing)